ranbureand/multilingual-experiment/readme.markdown

 ### Multilingual Sitemaps

-If we want to serve a multilingual sitemap, we need to create a [Sitemap index](https://www.sitemaps.org/protocol.html#index "Sitemaps XML Format, Sitemap index") file and list a Sitemap file for each language we support.
+To serve a multilingual sitemap, we need to create a [Sitemap index](https://www.sitemaps.org/protocol.html#index "Sitemaps XML Format, Sitemap index") file and list a Sitemap file for each language we support.

 #### Sitemap Index